 Dry drool build-up on any material for very long periods will make the fabric smelly.
 Even though the mitt may not look dirty, we suggest doing a full wash of the mitt periodically by doing the following:

-- Place Munch Mitt in wash bag or alone in the washer on a gentle cycle, warm or cold water.
+- Place Munch Mitt in the washer on a gentle cycle, warm or cold water.

 - Munch Mitt can be machine dried on a short gentle/delicate low or on the no heat cycle.